0xi6r/.github/profile/README.md

 ![](https://img.shields.io/badge/Python-3776AB)
 ![](https://img.shields.io/badge/IDA_Pro-Hex--Rays)

-a dev & security researcher with a passion for low-level engineering and automation.
-I read, write, and break code for both fun and profit, and build automated solutions to streamline workflows.
+I read, write, and break code for both fun and profit, and script automated solutions to streamline workflows.

 ### Languages

-- Rust – for malware development and infrastructure tools
+- Rust – for backend & red team & native tools
 - Python – for scripting, automation, and rapid prototyping
 - Bash – for efficient shell scripting
-- Powershell – because sometimes, it's required
+- Powershell – because sometimes, you really need it

 ***

 ### What I Do
+- Build backend infrastructures
 - Bug bounty hunting and vulnerability research
 - Reverse engineering and binary analysis
 - Developing custom tools and C2 infrastructure for red teaming